 Gluten Free Coconut Oatmeal Chocolate Chip Cookies.

-- 5 Tablespoons coconut oil solid, not melted
+- 5 Tablespoons organic coconut oil solid, not melted

 - 1 cup gluten free flour blend

 - ½ cup certified gluten free oats